800-450-6118

 Do Carpal Tunnel Herbal Supplements Work?

 Do you take carpal tunnel herbal supplements?
-Do you believe they help treat carpal tunnel syndrome?
+Do you feel they help treat carpal tunnel syndrome?
 If so, you’re not alone.

 Many people suffer with this progressive and painful disorder.
 And to avoid surgery or prolonged therapy, they take herbal supplements to ease their symptoms.
 But do supplements really work?
 Here's what experts say.